Uniform Distribution#

 Now, let’s use uniform object within scipy.stats module to answer various questions related to this example.
 By default, uniform object will be in standard form i.e. \(A = 0\) and \(B = 1\).
 So, we need to mention loc (which is A) and scale (which is B - A).
 Reading the documentation for uniform distribution implemented in scipy will help.

 NOTE: You need to install seaborn before proceeding further.
-Activate the environment you created for this class in the anaconda prompt and install seaborn using pip install seaborn.
+Activate the environment you created in the anaconda prompt and install seaborn using pip install seaborn.

 Following block imports all the required packages: